 - 1. Start the engine, raise the header, and raise the reel. - 2.
 Shut down the windrower, and remove the key from the ignition. - 3.
 Engage the reel safety props, and engage the header safety props. - 4.
 Loosen the draper by turning adjuster bolt (A) counterclockwise.

-Figure 5.126: Tensioner
+Figure 5.129: Tensioner

-- 5. Remove the screws (A), tube connectors (B), and nuts from the draper joint to uncouple the draper. - 6.
-Pull the draper off the idler roller.
+5. Remove the screws (A), tube connectors (B), and nuts from the draper joint to uncouple the draper.

-7. Remove the bolts (A) and washer at both ends of the idler roller.
+Remove bolt (A) and washer from the idler roller at the